 Extended Cancer Outpatient Services

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
 This means your child won’t need to be admitted to the hospital just because they feel ill or need treatment on a day when their doctor’s office is closed.

 Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
 We help with pain management, supportive nutrition, relaxation techniques, and more to help your child get through treatment.
 We’re here to improve your child’s and your family’s well-being during treatment and hospitalization.

 We try to make your child's cancer treatment a little easier on your entire family.
 Whether it's explaining a procedure, offering encouragement, or arranging fun activities during therapy or a hospital stay, your child gets care in a welcoming, kid-friendly environment.
 Additionally, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.

 Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them, either.
-Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
+Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
 We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with the ways treatment affects their social life and their high school or college activities.